 MAKE THE SUGAR SYRUP:

-- Combine syrup ingredients in a small saucepan and bring to a full boil over medium-high heat, stirring occasionally to ensure that sugar dissolves.
+- Combine syrup ingredients in a small saucepan and bring to a full boil over medium-high heat, occasionally stirring to ensure that sugar dissolves.
 Transfer to 2-cup measuring cup and set aside to cool while making and baking baklava; when syrup is cool, discard spices and lemon zest.
-(Cooled syrup can be refrigerated in an airtight container up to 4 days.)
+(Cooled syrup can be refrigerated in an airtight container for up to 4 days.)

 MAKE THE NUT FILLING:

 - Pulse almonds in a food processor until very finely chopped, about twenty 1-second pulses; transfer to a medium bowl.
-Pulse walnuts in food processor until very finely chopped, about fifteen 1-second pulses; transfer to bowl with almonds and toss to combine.
+Pulse walnuts in a food processor until very finely chopped, about fifteen 1-second pulses; transfer to bowl with almonds and toss to combine.
 Measure out 1 tablespoon nuts and set aside for garnish.
 Add cinnamon, cloves, sugar, and salt; toss well to combine.

 - Brush 13 x 9-inch traditional (not nonstick) baking pan with butter.
 Adjust oven rack to lower-middle position and heat oven to 300 degrees.
-Unwrap and unfold phyllo on large cutting board; carefully smooth with hands to flatten.
-Using the baking pan as a guide, cut sheets crosswise with chef’s knife, yielding two roughly evenly sized stacks of phyllo (one may be narrower than other).
+Unwrap and unfold phyllo on a large cutting board; carefully smooth with hands to flatten.
+Using the baking pan as a guide, cut sheets crosswise with a chef’s knife, yielding two roughly evenly sized stacks of phyllo (one may be narrower than the other).
 Cover with plastic wrap, then damp kitchen towel to prevent drying.

-- Evenly distribute about 1 cup nuts over phyllo.
-Cover nuts with phyllo sheet (from the narrower stack) and dab with melted butter (phyllo will slip if butter is brushed on).
+- Evenly distribute about 1 cup of nuts over phyllo.
+Cover nuts with a phyllo sheet (from the narrower stack) and dab with melted butter (phyllo will slip if butter is brushed on).
 Repeat with 5 more phyllo sheets (from the narrower stack), staggering sheets slightly if necessary to cover nuts, and brushing each with butter.
-Repeat layering with additional 1 cup nuts, 6 sheets phyllo, and remaining 1 cup nuts.
+Repeat layering with additional 1 cup nuts, 6 sheets phyllo, and the remaining 1 cup nuts.
 Finish with 8 to 10 sheets phyllo (from the wider stack), using nicest and most intact sheets for uppermost layers and brushing each except final sheet with butter.

 - Use palms of hands to compress layers, working from the center outward to press out any air pockets.
 Spoon 4 tablespoons of melted butter on the top layer and brush to cover all surfaces.
 Use a bread knife or any other serrated knife with a pointed tip in a gentle sawing motion to cut the baklava into diamonds, rotating the pan as necessary to complete the cuts.
 (Cut on the bias into eighths on both diagonals.)